-It is clear from this list that nineteenth-century authors replicated their New England farm life in the Book of Mormon, with an item list that is just not found in the New World.
+It is clear from this list that nineteenth-century authors replicated their New England farm life in the Book of Mormon, with an item list that is largely just not found in the Pre-Columbian New World.

 The result here is quite definitive.
 It has been best presented in the Mormon context by Simon G. Southerton, an accomplished research scientist, and former Mormon, who served two years as an LDS missionary, and two years as a bishop.
 His study discusses the scientific findings in detail.
 His conclusions are succinctly stated as follows:

-The ancestors of Native Americans were Asians who unknowingly became the first Americans as they walked across Beringia over 14,000 years ago.
+"The ancestors of Native Americans were Asians who unknowingly became the first Americans as they walked across Beringia over 14,000 years ago.
 The ancestors of the Polynesians were Asians who honed their considerable nautical skills among the islands of Southeast Asia before sailing out into the Pacific during the last 3,000 years.
 Regardless of coincidental cultural, linguistic or morphological parallels with the Old World, the peoples of the Pacific Rim who met Columbus and Cook were not Israelites.
-They were descendants of a far more ancient branch of the human family tree that had existed thousands of years before the Israelite branch sprouted into existence.
-(Losing a Lost Tribe.
-Native Americans, DNA and the Mormon Church, Signature Books, Salt Lake City, 2004, p.130)
+They were descendants of a far more ancient branch of the human family tree that had existed thousands of years before the Israelite branch sprouted into existence."
+(See "References" at the end of this report for all attributions.)